norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth-part-2/index.md

 author: ["Omer Ansari"]
 ---

 *Abstract: We did it!
-Delivered a major project in rapid time!
-We got a ton of funding, and then, the troubles started.
+Delivered a major software project in record time!
+Our customers were happy, and we got a ton of funding, but then, the troubles started.
 There are plenty of stories out there around “how people built things from scratch”.
-This is the story of what happens next, **after** a successful launch.*
+This is the story of what happens next, i.e.* **after** *a successful launch.*

 This is continuation from part1 where we set the stage and expand on the problem the software team was experiencing..
 This section gets into how we resolved it.